-Leave the noise of the city and have new experiences in Samal Island.
+Leave the noise of the city and escape to Samal Island.
 This piece of paradise is often the go-to destination of travelers exploring this part of the country.
 This island has a mix of attractions that want a diverse itinerary.
 Hagimit Falls is a beautiful place to relax and unwind.

 The falls may be too developed for some, but it still has its natural charm.
 Jump off one of the tiers into the pool, go swimming, or take photos.

 You can also add Monfort Bat Cave to your itinerary.
 They have a night immersion wherein you get to see them emerge from inside the caves!
 It's a great way to commune with these species.
 However, flash photography is not allowed, as this would disturb them.

 Samal is easy to reach; from Tagum City, go to Davao City first then make your way to the pier for the ferry to the island.
 You can also join a guided Davao activity if you want a hassle-free experience exploring the various attractions in Samal Island.

 If you want to commune with nature, you have to visit this next destination.
 Eden Nature Park and Resort in Davao City have been named after the famed Biblical Garden.

 Trying out Eden Nature Park activities is highly-recommended because its serenity and tropical forest climate will certainly remove anybody's anxiety from the stress and noise of the busy city.

 Whether you want to meditate alone or take a break with your family and friends, a tour in Eden Nature Park is worth it.